-- 7.4 EHS also maintains a database of nearly 3,000 additional bulk asbestos sample results in campus buildings taken since about 1980. - 7.5 EHS maintains an asbestos analysis microscopy lab in Biochemistry 125 which has the capability to analyze: - 7.5.1 Bulk samples of building materials by polarized light microscopy with dispersion staining. - 7.5.2 Air samples for fiber analysis by phase contrast microscopy. - 7.5.3 The lab is used for campus educational and maintenance purposes only and not for regulatory purposes.
-This is because EHS does not do analysis for hire and therefore it is not reasonable to pay the high cost of normal laboratory quality control programs and certifications. - 7.6 If there is a need to verify, resample, or otherwise analyze any asbestos bulk samples, contact EHS or the Environmental Services Shop.
-Certified asbestos hazard personnel must collect these samples, as state law requires licensed individuals to do this.
-Other OHIO employees must not take any samples for analysis themselves. - 7.7 Asbestos bulk sampling numbers may be found on some building materials and can be looked up on the EHS asbestos sample database.
+- 7.6 If there is a need to verify, resample, or otherwise analyze any asbestos bulk samples, contact EHS or the Environmental Services Shop.
+State law requires licensed individuals to collect these samples.
+Other OU employees must not take any samples for analysis themselves. - 7.7 Asbestos bulk sampling numbers may be found on some building materials and can be looked up on the EHS asbestos sample database.
 There are still some building mechanical rooms on campus where an old asbestos marking system is still on some pipes and tank insulation (three green/yellow/red tape stripes mean asbestos-containing material, and two green/red tape stripes mean not asbestos-containing). - 7.8 Buildings purchased after the building surveys were done in the early 1990's may not be surveyed.
 If they are to be renovated or demolished, an asbestos bulk survey will need to be scheduled through EHS and the ESS and the cost included in the project budget.
-This will also add significant additional time to the project.
-Please plan ahead! - 7.9 For all renovations, construction, installation, and demolition projects, it is the OHIO Project Managers responsibility to plan for all asbestos and other environmental needs of the project, check with the Asbestos Program Staff early in the planning process, allow enough time in the project timetable (without unreasonable rush requests to the Asbestos Program personnel because of failure to plan adequately), and to pay for all asbestos and other environmental work needed for the project as part of the project budget. - 7.10 The Asbestos Program staff does not make copies of building surveys for anyone.
-This is because the reports are very lengthy and technical information must be interpreted and explained by licensed program staff to insure proper understanding and implementation of the project.
-This is necessary because this is a highly regulated endeavor and mistakes could cause significant health hazards and liabilities. - 7.11 EHS maintains all necessary air sampling equipment to conduct air sampling for asbestos projects by phase contrast microscopy (PCM) for fibers or transmission electron microscopy (TEM) for asbestos as needed for either personal samples, ambient air samples, or clearance samples.

-- The FM/ESS maintains air-sampling equipment for personal sampling of their staff and projects. - 7.12 EHS maintains a database of all employee exposure records (personal air sampling results) for asbestos as well as all other air monitoring parameters when required by OSHA (PERRP in Ohio). - 7.13 EHS retains NVLAP certified outside labs for the analysis of all regulatory asbestos bulk and air samples, as well as for all other air monitoring parameters.
+This will also add significant additional time to the project. - 7.9 For all renovations, construction, installation, and demolition projects, it is the OU Project Manager's responsibility to plan for all asbestos and other environmental needs of the project, check with the Asbestos Program Staff early in the planning process, allow enough time in the project timetable (without unreasonable rush requests to the Asbestos Program personnel because of failure to plan adequately), and to pay for all asbestos and other environmental work needed for the project as part of the project budget. - 7.10 The Asbestos Program Staff does is not required to make copies of building surveys for anyone.
+This is because the reports are very lengthy and technical information must be interpreted and explained by licensed program staff to ensure proper understanding and implementation of the project.
+Interpretation errors can cause significant health hazards and liabilities. - 7.11 EHS maintains all necessary air sampling equipment to conduct air sampling for asbestos projects by phase contrast microscopy (PCM) for fibers or transmission electron microscopy (TEM) for asbestos as needed for either personal samples, ambient air samples, or clearance samples.
+The FM/ESS maintains air-sampling equipment for personal sampling of their staff and projects. - 7.12 EHS maintains a database of all employee exposure records (personal air sampling results) for asbestos as well as all other air monitoring parameters when required by OSHA (PERRP in Ohio). - 7.13 EHS retains NVLAP certified outside labs for the analysis of all regulatory asbestos bulk and air samples, as well as for all other air monitoring parameters.